sjet47/blog/content/posts/Linux/syscall_irl/index.md

 chmod +x busybox
 ```

-The `busybox` binary is a special executable that will take it's first argument into account, which includes it's filename.
-So if you rename it or make a symbol link into some Unix utility name, like `ls`, it will behave exactly  like `ls`. `busybox --list` shows all binaries it supports.
+The `busybox` binary is a special executable that takes its first argument into account, including the filename.
+So, if you rename it or create a symbolic link to it using a Unix utility name, such as `ls`, it will behave exactly like that utility.
+Running `busybox --list` will print all the binary functions it supports.

-With `busybox`, we can just put it under `initramfs/bin/`, and make symbol links to it with different utility names.
+With `busybox`, we can simply place it in the `initramfs/bin/` directory and create symbolic links to it with different utility names.

 ```shell
 for cmd in $(./busybox --list); do ln -s busybox $cmd; done